irenebernardi/GSoC-2023/documenting_issues/A1 'batch.py' description.md

 - creates a batch object named b.
 The Batch object is initialized with the following arguments:
-    - params : dict previously defined, w various params for batch sim → parametri da esplorare nella batch simulation
+    - params : dict previously defined, w various params for batch sim
-    - netparamsFile  → specifies file name of the network parameters configuration file associated con la simulazione.
+    - netparamsFile  → specifies file name of the network parameters configuration file associated with the simulation.
     - cfgFile → specifies file name (**`'cfg_cell.py'`**)that contains the configuration settings for the simulation
-    - initCfg → dict che abbiamo già creato, adds additional configuration parameters for the simulation
+    - initCfg →  adds additional configuration parameters for the simulation

 `b.method = ‘grid’`